 There’s no doubt that switching to LED will help with energy efficiency, but do you want to replace the light bulbs in your fixture only or change out the fixture entirely to an integrated LED?
 There are some things to keep in mind with each approach.

 Retrofitting existing fixtures with LED bulbs is often quick and easy, requiring the least financial investment up front.
 However, LED bulbs in general don’t dim as well as integrated fixtures do, and so you may not get the dimming performance that you’re looking for.
 Bulbs also change pretty often, and you might not be able to find a matching bulb if one fails early.

 Integrated (‘dedicated’) LED fixtures don’t have light bulbs in them at all but have an LED light engine designed specifically for that fixture.
 This allows for greater design flexibility, making possible: a 2” LED recessed light that’s as bright as a 5” incandescent downlight, a vanity light with a sleek, slim profile, or a discreet but bright LED strip that can be tucked into a ceiling cove.
 Integrated LED fixtures also tend to have better dimming performance when used with a compatible dimmer, dimming lower and more smoothly than a bulb might.

 As you look at different LED options, keep the following checklist in mind:

 Need assistance finding the right LED fixture for your specific application?
 We’d be happy to help!
-Meet with a lighting expert at our showroom to discuss your project.
+Meet with a lighting expert to discuss your project.